kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 Admonitions
 ===========

-This page highlights the available admonitions, or callouts, for this theme.
+This page shows the available admonitions, or callouts, for this theme.

 Tips